Frequently Asked Questions About the 2019 Debt Exclusion and Operating Override

 The AHS Debt Exclusion (Question 1) will cost $107 a year for every $100,000 of assessed home value for the 30-year duration of the debt.
 The change will not appear immediately on tax bills.
 Borrowing will be phased in conjunction with school construction, with the full amount appearing over 2-3 years.

 The $5.5 million operating override (Question 2) will cost $50 a year for every $100,000 of assessed home value.
 The change will appear on tax bills early next year and is a permanent increase.
-The Select Board commits to not request another Proposition 2 ½ override for at least four years if this question passes.
+The Select Board will not propose another Proposition 2 ½ override for at least four years if this question passes.
 Back to top

 Are options available for residents who can’t afford the tax increases?